 In April 2008, the EPA issued a RED ("Reregistration Eligibility Decision") for ethylene oxide which permitted the continued use of ethylene oxide "to sterilize medical or laboratory equipment, pharmaceuticals, and aseptic packaging, or to reduce microbial load on musical instruments, cosmetics, whole and ground spices and other seasoning materials and artifacts, archival material or library objects".
-Currently, the EPA has initiated a new registration review of ethylene oxide, in line with and part of the registration review scheduled for a large number of other pesticides.
-A Final Work Plan was issued in March 2014.
-The EPA anticipates this registration review process will take approximately seven years.
-As part of this review process, the EPA identified several testing requirements.
-To date, after discussion with EPA staff and submission of pertinent information, the EPA has issued waivers for four studies and one required study was submitted and accepted.
-Several waiver requests are still under consideration, and additional information has been requested.
+In 2013, the EPA has initiated a new registration review of ethylene oxide, in line with and part of the registration review scheduled for a large number of other pesticides.
+When the Final Work Plan was issued in March 2014, the EPA anticipated that this registration review process would take approximately seven years.
 In December 2016, the EPA issued its Integrated Risk Information System ("IRIS") assessment of ethylene oxide (the "IRIS Assessment"), another aspect of EPA's safety review of ethylene oxide.
-To date, we have no knowledge of how this IRIS assessment will impact the registration review process.
-While some additional testing will be necessary, we believe that the use of ethylene oxide will continue to be permitted.
+In November 2020, the EPA issued a Draft Human Health Risk Assessment for Ethylene Oxide (Draft HHRA).
+In this Draft HHRA, the EPA presented multiple perspectives on risk extrapolation, including the IRIS Assessment.
+While acknowledging the necessity of maintaining the critical uses of ethylene oxide, based on the range of unit risk provided in this qualitative assessment, the EPA has stated that there should be further mitigation measures implemented which will likely require some label changes.
+Several mitigation measures are under consideration and the EPA anticipates issuance of a Proposed Interim Decision (PID) later this year.
+We believe that EPA intends to reregister ethylene oxide for the uses stated above with the mitigation measures potentially impacting certain users, including Balchem and its customers.
 The product, when used as a sterilant for certain medical devices, has no known equally effective substitute.
 In October 2019, the U.S. Food and Drug Administration, in a public statement said, "Although medical devices can be sterilized by several methods, ethylene oxide is the most common method of sterilization of medical devices in the U.S. and is a well-established and scientifically-proven method of preventing harmful microorganisms from reproducing and causing infections."
 Management believes the lack of availability of this product could not be easily tolerated by various medical device manufacturers or the health care industry due to the resultant infection potential.

 Similarly, the EPA issued a RED for propylene oxide in August 2006.
 At that time, the EPA "determined that products containing the active ingredient PPO [propylene oxide] are eligible for reregistration provided that...risk mitigation measures...are adopted."
 Our product label was amended as required to reflect these mitigation measures and also to show that propylene oxide has been reclassified as a restricted use pesticide.
-Currently, the EPA has initiated a new registration review of propylene oxide, in line with and part of the registration review scheduled for a large number of other pesticides.
-A Final Work Plan was issued in March 2014.
-The EPA anticipates this review process will take approximately seven years.
-As part of the process, the EPA has identified several potential additional testing requirements.
-We have completed six of the required studies and they were submitted to the EPA for evaluation.
-Two of those studies have been deemed accepted, and the other four are still being evaluated.
-A waiver has been granted for one study.
-We are currently in discussions with the EPA regarding other studies.
-While it is possible that we will be required to perform additional testing, we believe that the use of propylene oxide to treat nuts and spices will continue to be permitted.
+In 2013, the EPA initiated a new registration review of propylene oxide, in line with and part of the registration review scheduled for a large number of other pesticides.
+A Final Work Plan was issued in March 2014, and

+EPA anticipated that this review process would take approximately seven years.
+In October 2020, the EPA issued both the Proposed Interim Registration Review Decision (PID) and Draft Risk Assessment (DRA) for Propylene Oxide (PPO).
+Based on these documents we believe that the use of propylene oxide to treat nuts and spices will continue to be permitted with minimal changes to the current approved label and, to date, it appears that significant additional mitigation measures will not be required.